daniellee6925/portfolio/public/learning_of_the_day.md

 - What’s List Comprehension?
 Give an Example.
     - Quick way to create python list
     - [x for x in range(1, 10)]

+ **Learning of the day (7/15)**
+- Learning
+- What’s Monkey Patching in Python?
+    - dynamically modifying or extending the clsss at runtime
+    - class.func = monkey_patch_func
+    - temporarily override behavior
+- How to avoid nested loops:
+    - use product function
+    - for a, b, c in product(list_a, list_b, list_c):

+ **Learning of the day (7/16)**
+- Learning
+- Garbage collection in python
+    - done by reference counting.
+    - counts the number of references for each object.
+    - if the count is zero, it is garbage collected